vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-suite-lifecycle/Invoke-vRSLCMUpgrade.md

 ## Description

 The `Invoke-vRSLCMUpgrade` cmdlet performs a number of upgrade related operations on VMware Aria Suite Lifecycle.
-These include checking for upgrade binares, performing pre-validaion and starting the upgrade.
+These include checking for upgrade binaries, performing pre-validation and starting the upgrade.

 ## Examples